 Emergency Medical Services for Children (EMSC) Day is celebrated on the Wednesday of every annual Emergency Medical Services (EMS) Week, which occurs mid-May.
-This year, it will be celebrated on May 19, as EMS Week will be observed from May 16 to May 22.
-This will mark the 46th annual National EMS Week in the U.S. and it helps us recognize and appreciate the contributions of all emergency medical workers and service providers.
+This year, it will be celebrated on May 24.
+National EMS Week in the U.S. helps us recognize and appreciate the contributions of all emergency medical workers and service providers.
 We have tips on how you can get involved, spread awareness, and also celebrate these unsung heroes.

 History of Emergency Medical Services for Children Day (EMSC)